edgexfoundry/edgex-docs/docs_src/security/Ch-Secure-Consul.md

 # Secure Consul

 !!! edgey "EdgeX 2.0"
+    Secure Consul is new in EdgeX 2.0

 ## Introduction

-In the current EdgeX architecture, `Consul` is pre-wired as the default agent service mainly for `Service Configuration`, `Service Registry`, and `Service Health Check` purposes.
-Prior to EdgeX's Ireland release, the communication and configuration to `Consul` are in plain HTTP calls without any access control (ACL) token header and thus are insecure.
+In the current EdgeX architecture, `Consul` is pre-wired as the default agent service for `Service Configuration`, `Service Registry`, and `Service Health Check` purposes.
+Prior to EdgeX's Ireland release, the communication to `Consul` uses plain HTTP calls without any access control (ACL) token header and thus are insecure.
 With the Ireland release, that situation is now improved by adding required ACL token header `X-Consul-Token` in any HTTP calls.
 Moreover, `Consul` itself is now bootstrapped and started with its ACL system enabled and thus provides better authentication and authorization security features for services.
 In other words, with the required Consul's ACL token for accessing Consul, assets inside Consul like EdgeX's configuration items in Key-Value (KV)